IBM 1750, 2750 and 3750 Switching Systems: Countries, costs, installations, 1968 to 2010

-The 1968-available 2750 was sold in France, Germany, Italy, and Belgium; 3750s (from 1970) and 1750s (from 1979) were sold in these four countries and the United Kingdom.
-In the UK a 2750 was installed in the IBM Wigmore Street, London office; another was in IBM's plant in Havant, Hampshire: this was used for demonstrations and by the employees at the plant.
+The 1968-available 2750 was sold in France, Germany, Italy, and Belgium; 3750s (1970) and 1750s (1979) were sold in these countries and the United Kingdom.
+In the UK, a 2750 was installed in the IBM Wigmore Street, London office; another was in IBM's plant in Havant, Hampshire: this was used for demonstrations and by the employees at the plant.
 The Netherlands installed some in IBM sites.
 Costs ranged from $150,000 to $600,000, plus up to $60,000 for the 3750's large room, air conditioning, and false flooring because of the extensive cabling between the three 3750 cabinets.
 By the time the 1750 was withdrawn from sales in 1988, there were some 300 systems installed in Europe.
-1750s and 3750s were still in use in the year 2010 -- some of the longest-life IBM products.
+The 1750s and 3750s were still in use in 2010 -- some of the longest-life IBM products.

 Functions new to markets

 Long-distance and particularly international telephone calls were still very expensive in the 1970s.
-Although the 3750 when first marketed in 1970 cost almost double the equivalent-sized non-stored-program machines, the business case was compelling because the number of telephone operators could be halved, and for the first time organisations could determine what calls were made, where they were made to, and who made them.
-Suddenly the phone bill, instead of being a single item, could be allocated to departments and individuals, with details of called numbers and duration.
-However, systems were mostly ordered because of the first-time use of touch-tone telephones, call re-routing, short-code dialling etc (see below) — all functions taken for granted today.
+Although the 3750, when first marketed in 1970, cost almost double the equivalent-sized non-stored-program machines, the business case was compelling because the number of telephone operators could be halved.
+For the first time, organisations could determine what calls were made, where they were made to, and who made them.
+Suddenly, the phone bill could be allocated to departments and individuals instead of being a single item, with details of called numbers and duration.
+However, systems were mostly ordered because of the first-time use of touch-tone telephones, call re-routing, short-code dialling, etc (see below) — all functions taken for granted today.

 UK sales

-In the UK, the first 3750 customer was British Caledonian Airways, quickly followed by Bland Payne Insurance Brokers, Derbyshire County Council and Geest Bananas.
-Later many household names installed 3750, such as Great Universal Stores, Grosvenor House Hotel, Rowntree Mackintosh, Selfridges, Kwik Save, American Express, Mobil (a network including 1750s on North Sea oil and gas platforms), Unigate (dairies), Royal Bank of Scotland, Reckitt & Colman, Tesco, CWS (Co-operative Wholesale Society), and Greater Manchester Police (GMP) — GMP installed a 3750 at their headquarters Chester House, and later a network of 1750s around the Greater Manchester area.
+The first 3750 customers in the UK were British Caledonian Airways, quickly followed by Bland Payne Insurance Brokers, Derbyshire County Council and Geest Bananas.
+Later, many household names installed 3750, such as Great Universal Stores, Grosvenor House Hotel, Rowntree Mackintosh, Selfridges, Kwik Save, American Express, Mobil (a network including 1750s on North Sea oil and gas platforms), Unigate (dairies), Royal Bank of Scotland, Reckitt & Colman, Tesco, CWS (Co-operative Wholesale Society), and Greater Manchester Police (GMP) — GMP installed a 3750 at their headquarters Chester House, and later a network of 1750s around the Greater Manchester area.

 Systems

 The systems all had both voice and data functions.
-Early-1970s computers had hardly any typewriter-like terminals and certainly no screens – the IBM Switching Systems introduced the novelty of simple digital-data capture from every touch-tone telephone extension.
+Early 1970s computers had hardly any typewriter-like terminals and certainly no screens – the IBM Switching Systems introduced the novelty of simple digital-data capture from every touch-tone telephone extension.
 But customers largely bought the systems for their then-new voice and management facilities.

 The systems needed secure electricity night and day (2 to 15 kilowatts).